Read time: 7-8 minutes

 Dana is just starting out in her career and has two primary financial goals—maintaining her emergency savings and saving for a down payment on a home, which she hopes to buy within the next 18 months.

 Dana could think about putting her short-term savings in a few different investments including money market funds (which could be tax exempt) and brokered CDs.
 She could also consider a cash management account, which is an alternative to a traditional savings account (and typically FDIC insured) but can offer a competitive annual percentage yield compared to savings accounts.
-To help her maximize her short-term savings, Dana could open a Vanguard Cash Plus Account a savings account alternative, which offers a bank sweep with a competitive yield* and FDIC coverage.**
+To help her maximize her short-term savings, Dana could open a Vanguard Cash Plus Account, a savings account alternative1, which offers a bank sweep with a competitive APY2 and FDIC coverage.3

 Dana’s investment choice would be based on her specific circumstances and risk tolerance—picking an investment isn’t one size fits all.